bcw222/chromium-website/site/getting-involved/become-a-committer/index.md

 If the person you ask to nominate you thinks you're not ready, they should be able to tell you why not and what you need to do to meet the criteria.

+If you haven't done so already **you'll need to set up a security key on your account before you're added to the committer list**.

 Mechanically, being a committer means that you are a member of committers@chromium.org.
 It may take a few days longer after your nomination to actually be added to the list, but the whole process usually won't take